thanit456/NeuroSummary/README.md

 # NeuroSummary
-Thai text summarization in NLP System course at Chulalongkorn University
+Thai text summarization and headline generation in NLP System course at Chulalongkorn University

 # Dataset
-1.) thaigov-corpus
+1.) thaigov-corpus (provided by pythainlp) using only directory index 1-24 2.) cmu-papers (our own scraping)